Change Display Orientation in Ubuntu Linux Easily

 Click on the Displays tile in the Settings app to open the panel.

-In the System Settings -> Displays settings panel, select Orientation in the settings panel under Display name.
+In the Settings app, go to Displays, and then select Orientation under Display name.

 Then choose an orientation for your device: